jlguenego/lexer/README.md

 no need to run the preprocessing phase.

 The main phase applies one rule after the other.
 This means that the order of rules are important.
-For instance, the keyword rules should be applied from the longest one to the shortest one.
+For instance, the keyword rules should be applied from the longest one to the shortest one ([maximal munch rule](https://en.wikipedia.org/wiki/Maximal_munch))
 The most generic one (identifer, type, etc.) must be applied with very low priority, so it is recommanded to place them at the end of the rule list.